 We will need to compensate for the fact that STOS can only handle a minimum of 16 pixels wide for a sprite.
 Not a problem, because although we are going to store these images in a sprite bank, we are going to do something whacky with them later on!

-For Miner Willy to progress to the next cavern, all the flashing collectable objects need to be picked up.
-All collectables are 8×8 pixels, and within the game the foreground colour attribute is rapidly switched to make them flash.
-We will draw these elements using colour 1 as we can apply a STOS colour cycle without affecting any of the other colours on the screen – bonus!
+For Miner Willy to progress to the next cavern, all the flashing collectable items need to be picked up.
+All items are 8×8 pixels, and within the game, the foreground colour attribute is rapidly switched to make them flash.
+We will draw these elements using colour 1, as we can apply a STOS colour cycle without affecting any of the other colours on the screen – bonus!

-Exit portals come in various different styles, and are 16×16 in size.
-They have a simple inverse flash animation that made use of the ZX Spectrum foreground and background flash function – So we need to make sure we get the timing of this function correct.
-As we don’t have a flash function in STOS, we will either need to use a colour cycle, or a simple inverse sprite.
-I’ve opted for a second sprite as this means that we don’t have to worry about palettes or anything like that for a colour cycle.
+Exit portals come in various different styles and are 16×16 in size.
+They have a simple inverse flash animation that makes use of the ZX Spectrum foreground and background flash functions, so we need to make sure we get the timing of this function correct.
+As we don’t have a flash function in STOS, we will either need to use a colour cycle or a simple inverse sprite.
+I’ve opted for a second sprite, as this means that we don’t have to worry about palettes or anything like that for a colour cycle.

 Let’s break down the different levels that Manic Miner has.
 This way, we know what we have to achieve.
 We’ll start with “Central Cavern” (level 1) first of all, and we’ll add to this list as we progress with the episodes.

 |Number of Guardians